denten-books/plain-text/2-device.md

 alone are sufficient to locate cognition.
 The subject escapes depending on our point of view.
 When the hand writes, it is the brain that thinks.
 But when the hand thinks, it is the brain that writes.
 One must understand both sides of the equation.
-Meaning in that sense lies in the transition from the hand to the head and from mind to paper: "Where does thinking take place?" he asks.
+Meaning in that sense lies in the transition from hand to head and from mind to paper.
+"Where does thinking take place?" he asks.
 It takes place "on paper, in our head, in the mind."
-But, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].
+Crucially, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].
+Thought is rather distributed throughout the body and among the its extensions.
+We think *by* the pen, by hand, by mouth, by signs.

 "Can a machine think?"
 Wittgenstein asks later on in the first notebook [@wittgenstein_blue_1965, 16].
 The problem, as he explains, is not one of